thijoubert/chulapa/collections/_posts/2022-06-28-Ransomware-SharePoint-What-to-take-away-from-ProofPoint-article.md

 <br/>
 ## Detecting abnormal behavior: an interesting compromise
+An interesting compromise to counter this scenario could be:
+- **Back-up only the most critical scopes with a very limited number of versions** (e.g. daily copy and not all versions continuously).
+- **Enforce Information Governance**, with minimum retention on all relevant data (to ensure that the data won't be lost, even if it complex to restore).

-On the question of data backup, **a compromise could be to target only the most critical scopes, to make a regular backup on a limited number of versions** (e.g. daily and not all versions continuously), and to detect abnormal behavior (e.g. changes in the parameters of a site or a list, and actions performed by a user or application identity).
+- **Detect abnormal behavior** (e.g. changes in the parameters of a site or a list, and actions performed by a user or application identity).
+- **Be reactive** to ask for Microsoft support.

 <br/>
 ## Raising user awareness: to get them on board with the company's strategy